wesleyscholl/submit-argo-workflow-template/README.md

-# Submit Argo Workflow Template 🗯️➡️🐙
+# Submit Argo Workflow Template GitHub Action 🗯️➡️🐙

-#### Submit an Argo workflow template from GitHub
+#### A GitHub Action for Submitting Argo Workflow Templates

 ## About